rajneshwarsingh/Fastify-MongoDB/README.md

 - Install MongoDB.
 - Create an `.env` file based on the `.env.sample` and update MongoDB credentials.
 - Use an API testing tool like Postman.
-- Import the `NodeJS CRUD.postman_collection.json` file in Postman.
+- Import the `Fastify-MongoDB.postman_collection.json` file in Postman.
 - Run `npm install` to install the necessary node packages.

 ## How to Run the Project